EmilBurman/Java_TestAutomationFramework/README.md

 To run a complete test suite simply type gradle test into your terminal.

+### Secrets and API keys

+While all tests can be run, some are dependent on API keys that are only available from github (currently).
+In order to run the OMDB tests without them failing a API key needs to be added to property file aptly named "api.secrets.properties".
+The specific key name is "omdb.api.key" in order to avoid any confussion.

+Currently there is no way to fetch the key from within github and place it locally, instead the key is currently known by only one person, Emil Burman.
+If you wish to run the tests yourself it is recommended that you fetch your own key to the omdb API.

 ## Built With

 * See gradle.properties or build.gradle for an overview of the different libraries used for the framework.